Russia's foreign minister offers security talks with North Korea and China as he visits Pyongyang

 During a dinner banquet held for him on Wednesday, Lavrov said Russia deeply values North Korea’s “unwavering and principled support” for its war on Ukraine as well as Pyongyang’s decision to recognize the independence of Russian-backed separatist regions in eastern Ukraine, according to Russia’s Foreign Ministry.

-North Korean state media said Lavrov also praised North Korea for “remaining unfazed by any pressure of the U.S. and the West,” and said that Russia fully supports Kim’s push to protect its security and economic interests.
-Choe said Pyongyang and Moscow were building an “unbreakable comradely relationship” under the leadership of Kim and Putin.
+KCNA said Lavrov also praised North Korea for “remaining unfazed by any pressure of the U.S. and the West,” and said that Russia fully supports Kim’s push to protect its security and economic interests.

 The White House said Friday that North Korea had delivered more than 1,000 containers of military equipment and munitions to Russia.
 The White House released images that it said showed the containers were loaded onto a Russian-flagged ship before being moved via train to southwestern Russia.